riya78-cyborg/subfuzzerX/README.md

-#🚀 SubFuzzerX — Cyborg Mass Fuzzer
+##🚀 SubFuzzerX — Cyborg Mass Fuzzer
 SubFuzzerX is a powerful bash-based fuzzing tool built for bug bounty hunters, red teamers, and OSINT researchers.
 It takes a list of live subdomains and fuzzes them with a custom wordlist to uncover sensitive files, hidden directories, and potential information disclosures.

 🔍 Made with ❤️ by Riya Nair

 💡 What It Does
 ✅ Takes live subdomains as input

-✅ Filters only those responding with HTTP 200/3xx/4xx

-✅ Fuzzes each domain with your wordlist (e.g. .git, .env, config.php)

-✅ Saves all valid hits into clean output files
+✅ Filters only those responding with HTTP 200/3xx/4xx ✅ Fuzzes each domain with your wordlist (e.g. .git, .env, config.php) ✅ Saves all valid hits into clean output files

-📦 Requirements
+#📦 Requirements
 Make sure you have the following tools installed:

-httpx

-ffuf
+-httpx
+-ffuf

-bash (Linux/macOS terminal)
+-bash (Linux/macOS terminal)

-You can install them with:

-bash
-Copy
-Edit
+Install via:
 go install github.com/projectdiscovery/httpx/cmd/httpx@latest
 go install github.com/ffuf/ffuf/v2@latest

-⚙️ Usage
+#⚙️ Usage
-bash
-Copy
-Edit

 chmod +x cyborgfuzz.sh
 ./cyborgfuzz.sh -l livesubs.txt -w wordlists.txt
 -l: File containing list of live subdomains (one per line)